cashpw/notes.cashpw.com/content/posts/create_an_oauth2_client_id.md

 1. Navigate to the [Cloud Console](https://console.cloud.google.com).
 2. Choose an existing project or create a new one.
-3. Select "APIs & Services" from the navigation menu.
+3. Select "APIs &amp; Services" from the navigation menu.
 4. Select "Credentials".
 5. Create new credentials of type "OAuth Client ID".
 6. Choose application type "Other".